 Your mission shows others your brand and what you would like it to represent.
 Everything you do with your brand should be aligned with your mission statement.

-As your company and brand grows, you should continue to refer to your mission statement.
-It will help you determine if your brand is going off track as your business continues to grow.
-If you do get off track as you grow, do you change your mission, or do you re-align your strategy and focus?
+As your company and brand grow, you should continue to refer to your mission statement.
+This will help to determine if your brand is going off track as your business continues to grow.
+If you do get off track, do you change your mission, or do you re-align your strategy and focus?

 Your customers want to know that you sell what you say you sell.
-It is also important to note those items which differ from your competitors.
+In particular, it is also important to note those items which differ from your competitors.
 What makes your brand stand out?
 Is your mission statement something that will help you sell your brand to potential clients and customers?

-Once you have it defined, ensure it is on your website.
-You may also want to include it on some of your marketing materials as well.
+Once you have it defined, be sure it is on your website.
+You may also want to include it in some of your marketing materials as well.

 Provides Direction

 Your mission statement can inspire you when you are unsure of which direction to go.
-Once it is written, it can help you stay focused with what you want to accomplish.
+Once written, it can help you stay focused on what you want to accomplish.
 Your mission statement can provide a framework for you to consider how you want to do business.
-It can help you decide strategy and directions when things don’t seem clear sometimes.
+In fact, it can help you decide on strategy and directions when things don’t seem clear sometimes.

 Goal Alignment

 If it talks about customer focus, do your goals align with that mission?
-What if your mission statement talks about quality?
+For example, what if your mission statement talks about quality?
 Do you have quality controls and goals to ensure you meet top quality standards?
-If it defines safety as an important aspect, does your company goals have safety aspects?
+If it defines safety as an important aspect, do your company goals have safety aspects?

 You may be unsure of what goals you want your company to have.
 If so, then your mission statement may help you define those.
 Likewise, if you have goals you want to accomplish, those may help you write your mission statement.